alexUXUI/RsPack-Article/readme.md

 It’s no secret that Webpack's API - the bundler API Rspack implements - is big.

-In fact, RsPacks API is so breath-takingly feature-rich that it could implement the functionality of any bundler on the market including Vite, Esbuild, and Webpack.
+In fact, RsPack's API is so breath-takingly feature-rich that it could implement the functionality of any bundler on the market including Vite, Esbuild, and Webpack.

 As a result, I don’t find myself having to write custom tooling on top of RsPack.
-There’s always some way to accomplish our Bundling or development server goals directly through the tool, without reaching for anything else.
+There’s always some way to accomplish our bundling or development server goals directly through the tool, without reaching for anything else.

 ## Ecosystem